-As of June 30, 2023, employees had earned but not taken annual vacation and personal leave, which at salary rates in effect at the end of the year, totaled approximately \$1,466,473 and \$231,968, respectively.
+As of June 30, 2024, employees had earned but not taken annual vacation, which at salary rates in effect at the end of the year, totaled \$1,680,257.
 The College has accrued this liability and considers the entire liability to be long-term.